johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-01-blog-archive-for-docusaurus.md

 It is possible that a blog archive may become natively available in Docusaurus in future.
 If you're interested in this, you can track [this issue](https://github.com/facebook/docusaurus/issues/4431).

-Here's the final code - which you can see in situ [here](https://github.com/johnnyreilly/blog.johnnyreilly.com/blob/main/blog-website/src/pages/blog-archive.js):
+Here's the final code - which you can see [powering this screen](https://blog.johnnyreilly.com/blog-archive).
+And you can see the code that backs it [here](https://github.com/johnnyreilly/blog.johnnyreilly.com/blob/main/blog-website/src/pages/blog-archive.js):

 ```tsx
 import React from "react";